DAILY DISCIPLINE #178

 In chapter 21 of Matthew Jesus has been on the offensive against the Jewish leaders.
 He told them the parable of the two sons and those leaders were like the unsatisfactory son.
 He told them the parable of the tenant farmers that were wicked and again the Jewish leaders saw themselves in that story.
-Finally came the parable of the condemned guests at the king's wedding feast for his son.
-Again they saw that they were the condemned guests.
+Finally, came the parable of the condemned guests at the king's wedding feast for his son.
+Again, they saw that they were the condemned guests.

 It was time for the Jewish leaders to strike back.
 They did so with first the Pharisees and Herodians together, then the Sadducees and finally another Pharisee who was "an expert in the law".
-Their aim was to discredit Jesus in front of the people by asking Him what they felt were trick quesions.
+Their aim was to discredit Jesus in front of the people by asking Him what they felt were trick questions.
 As we study the Lord's responses we'll learn that while we are citizens of this world we are at the same time citizens of Heaven and that makes a big difference as we live our life.
 Let's look in this study at the concept of .....

 Studies continued from Matthew 22:15-46

 Day 1- In round one of Jesus and the Jewish leaders they dealt with the issue of the poll tax.
-One denarius was paid by each man and woman to Rome from 12-65 years of age.
+One denarius was paid by every man and woman to Rome from 12-65 years of age.
 Was it lawful to pay this tax?

 Matthew 22: 15-17